TheNxtBigThing/.github/profile/README.md

 # TheNxtBigThing 💡

 Welcome to TheNxtBigThing, where innovation meets code!
-We are a team of passionate developers from dypimr with a mission to create the future.
+We are a team of passionate developers from DYPIMR with a mission to create the future.

 ## Meet the Team 👨‍💻👩‍💻